 Hughes noted that filtering Internet content at restaurant hot spots already takes place in other major restaurant chains, including Chick-fil-A and Panera Bread, which have filtered their Wi-Fi networks for years.

 "Law enforcement reports there have been cases of parents bringing their kids to get a Happy Meal, and there's a man in an adjoining booth enjoying hard-core pornography or even child pornography," said Hughes.

 "Parents have a right to demand that the companies they traditionally have trusted to provide a family-friendly environment continue to do so by ensuring that the WiFi offered is safe and secure for their children."
 Hughes said.

 More information can be found at www.friendlywifi.org, www.enough.org, www.internetsafety101.org or via Twitter using the following hashtags: #pornfreewifi; #friendlywifi; #pornfreeMcD; #pornfreestarbucks

-The Enough Is Enough® mission is to Make the Internet Safer for Children and Families.
-EIE is dedicated to continuing to raise public awareness about online dangers, specifically the dangers of Internet pornography and sexual predators.
-EIE advances solutions that promote equality, fairness, and respect for human dignity with shared responsibility between the public, technology, and the law.
-EIE stands for freedom of speech as defined by the Constitution of the United States; for a culture where all people are respected and valued; for a childhood with a protected age of innocence; for healthy sexuality; and, for a society free from sexual exploitation.
+Enough Is Enough® (EIE) is a national bi-partisan non-profit organization who has led the fight to make the Internet safer for children and families since 1994.
+EIE's efforts are focused on combating Internet p*rnography, child p*rnography, sexual predation and cyberbullying by incorporating a three-pronged prevention strategy with shared responsibilities between the public, the technology industry, and the legal community.
+EIE stands for freedom of speech as defined by the Constitution of the United States; for a culture where all people are respected and valued; for a childhood with a protected period of innocence; for healthy sexuality; and for a society free from sexual exploitation.